Alban Berg: Early works (1907–1914)

-In 1913 two of Berg's Altenberg Lieder (1912) were premièred in Vienna, conducted by Schoenberg in the infamous Skandalkonzert.
+In 1913 two of Berg's Altenberg Lieder (1912) premiered in Vienna, conducted by Schoenberg in the infamous Skandalkonzert.
 Settings of aphoristic poetic utterances, the songs are accompanied by a very large orchestra.
 The performance caused a riot, and had to be halted.
 Berg effectively withdrew the work, and it was not performed in full until 1952.
 The full score remained unpublished until 1966.